Paul O'Grady: 2012–2023: Animal shows, Blind Date, and final works

 In August 2017, O'Grady married Portasio in a ceremony at London's Goring Hotel, although the pair continued to live separately.
 That year also saw the screening of two-part ITV series Paul O'Grady: For the Love of Animals – India, and the three-part Channel 4 series Paul O'Grady's Hollywood, as well as a Channel 5 documentary about his life, The Paul O'Grady Story.
 It also saw the publication of O'Grady's fifth book, Paul O'Grady's Country Life.
 In 2017, Channel 5 revived the game show Blind Date with O'Grady as its presenter.
 The first series was watched by an average of 1.5 million viewers.
 A Christmas episode aired on 23 December 2017, before the second series aired from 30 December 2017.
 A third series was filmed in February 2018.

 In 2020, O'Grady presented the six-part ITV series Paul O'Grady's Great British Escape, in which he visited sites across Kent.
 In September 2021, he began hosting Paul O'Grady's Saturday Night Line-Up.

+In May 2023, O'Grady appeared alongside Paul Hollywood, King Charles and Queen Camilla, Sister Sister and Ricky Tomlinson in a pre-recorded segment for the opening of the first semi-final of the Eurovision Song Contest 2023, which was hosted in Liverpool.
+This was O'Grady's final television work before his death.

+A final series of For The Love of Dogs that O'Grady recorded in summer 2022 aired from April to September 2023 on ITV, and on 30 January 2024, it was announced that the show would continue with a new presenter, Alison Hammond.
+Plus, a new 2 part documentary series for ITV, Paul O'Grady's Great Elephant Adventure, that O'Grady also filmed in 2022, aired on 31 March and 7 April 2024.